Skip to main content

 IRR and Liquidity Risk Review – Model Back-Testing / Validation of Measurements

-Effective risk control requires conducting periodic independent reviews of the risk management process and validation of the risk measurement systems to ensure their integrity, accuracy, and reasonableness.
+Effective risk control requires conducting periodic independent reviews of the risk management process and validation of the risk measurement systems.
+This helps to ensure their integrity, accuracy, and reasonableness.
 To meet the requirements of the Joint Policy Statement on Interest Rate Risk (IRR), as well as the Interagency Guidance on Funding and Liquidity Risk Management and the subsequent regulatory guidance, Young & Associates, Inc. can assist you in assessing the following:

 • The adequacy of the bank’s internal control system